Oulu: Sports

 In football AC Oulu plays in Veikkausliiga, the premier division of Finnish football.
-So far OPS has claimed the Finnish football championship only twice by winning Mestaruussarja in 1979 and in 1980.
+So far only OPS has claimed the Finnish football championship twice by winning Mestaruussarja in 1979 and in 1980.
 Other notable football clubs include OLS, OTP and JS Hercules.

 Oulu has one well-known bandy club, OLS, which plays in Bandyliiga and has become Finnish champions 14 times, most recently in 2014.
 The other bandy club, OPS, with its 7 championships and a bronze medal as late as in 2009, announced it would be closing down after the 2009–10 season.
 In 2001 the city was the main venue for the Bandy World Championship.

 Oulu is also home to several other sports clubs such as Oulu Northern Lights (American football), Oulun NMKY (Basketball), Oulun Lippo (Pesäpallo), Oulun Pyrintö (Track and field), SK Pohjantähti (Orienteering)), OYUS (Rugby union), Oulu Irish Elks (Gaelic football) and ETTA (Volleyball).

 Oulun Tervahiihto is an annual ski marathon event held since 1889.

 Terwa Run & Marathon is an annual running event held since 1989 in late May.

+Pokkinen Park in Oulu hosts the northern-most Parkrun every Saturday at 9:30.

+A former motorcycle speedway track known as the Iinat Motor Sports Center was located north of the Pirttilammentie and east of the Iinatintie (64°57′31″N 25°34′23″E).
+The Center opened in 1979 and hosted many events, including the Finnish Final, as part of the qualifying round of the Speedway World Championship in 1983.